voidtrance/voron/printer/README.md

 the bed area being used by the print and adjust the printer's bed mesh calibration accordingly.
 The goal is to speed up the printing time by only generating a mesh for the area the print will use.

+There are various other versions of adaptive bed mesh for Klipper.
+The advantage (in my opinion) of this version is that, once setup, it places no further requirements in order to use it:

+* There is no need to enable object exclusion in Klipper and/or Moonraker.
+* There is no need to re-upload the GCode file.
+* Since it processes the GCode file when the macro is called, it works retroactively (on previously uploaded files).

 ### Requirements
 - The custom tool requires a version of Moonraker that supports object exclusion.
 That support was added by commit 6bd46a443385e35d9f27fdf47581b2fa17f15a7b ("metadata: add support for object postprocessing").
 It is not necessary